 3. Enjoy the Beach

 Harrison Lake has a wide sandy beach at its southern end.
-While the lake can be cool, a sand bank creates a water lagoon popular with families.
+While the lake can be cool, a sand bank creates a warm water lagoon popular with families.
 Both the main beach and lagoon area are near washrooms, a children's playground, and the waterfront promenade.

 For more freshwater swimming, visit the much smaller Hicks and Deer lakes in Sasquatch Provincial Park.